 Beyond Amazing Views

 Like at many new (or newly renovated) boutique hotels in New York, the rooftop bar, Jimmy, is a scene most nights.
-Add 360-degree views of downtown Manhattan (including the Hudson, the Freedom Tower, and Empire State Building), a small swimming pool, and last-hurrah corporate holiday party, and you’ve got yourself quite a mob scene (that can feel pretty edgy on the cusp of a variant surge).
+Add 360-degree views of downtown Manhattan (including the Hudson, the Freedom Tower, and Empire State Building), a small swimming pool, and last-hurrah corporate holiday party, and you’ve got yourself quite a mob scene.

 Rooms at ModernHaus